soniathephoenix/adventCalendar/README.md

 https://adventcalendarnutritionfacts.netlify.app

-Based on the provided code, here’s a professional and employer-impressive README for your GitHub project:

----

 # Advent Calendar

 A beautifully designed interactive Advent Calendar built with **HTML**, **CSS**, and **JavaScript**.
 Each day of the calendar reveals a unique health and nutrition tip, offering users valuable insights while spreading the festive cheer.